 Remember, if you can avoid buying these new, do it!
 If you already own a version of these things, use them; if you’re crafty, make them and where sensible to do so, look for second hand options!

-- Produce Bags: Replaces those small plastic bags in super markets/shops used to buy fresh produce.
+Produce Bags: Replaces those small plastic bags in super markets/shops used to buy fresh produce with reusable ones!
 We’ve found these most helpful at farmer’s markets for things like spinach and kale where it’s more difficult to throw loose items in your shopping bag.
-If you need to buy

 Food & Drink Eating / Storage:

 Food Containers: Replaces takeaway containers and plastic storage bags.
 Also useful for food shopping if you buy meat or deli items (like olives).
 In the past, we’ve sometimes failed when eating on the go but now have now got this locked down because we carry around either a plastic container or a Tiffin when we know we’re going to need to buy lunch on the go.

 We own a tiffin but often end up grabbing one of our old plastic containers so if you already have a ton of these, you don’t need to invest further.